canopy-js/canopy-js/README.md

 ### Building

 Run `canopy build` to build JSON files from your `expl` files.
 Build has a few options.
 If you are going to host your site at a subdirectory like example.com/subdirectory/Project, then you can build with `canopy build --project-path-prefix "subdirectory"`.
 If you want to host your site on a static assets server, you can build with hash URLs (eg example.com/#/MyTopic) with `canopy build --hash-urls`, and then host a static assets server pointing at the build directory.

+You can use the `canopy build --manual-html` and `--keep-build-directory` options to write your own `index.html` and and incorporate Canopy into it.
+Canopy.js is expecting a DOM element with the id '\_canopy', and that element should have data attributes called `data-default-topic`, and optionally `data-project-path-prefix`, and `data-hash-urls` if you want to host your project at a path prefix (eg www.example.com/subdirectory/Topic), or if you want to use hash URLs (eg www.example.com/#/Topic).

 ### Watching